manexagirrezabal/erato/testing_directory/readme.md

-2.1.- type token ratio, considering only content words + Lexical repetition 2.2.- Word frequency distribution (Jurafsky and Kao, 2012) 2.3.- Topicality as a retrieval problem (multipoetryme, word2vec, doc2vec, BERT) 2.4.- LDA idea
+2.1.- type token ratio, considering only content words + Lexical repetition 2.2.- Word frequency distribution (Jurafsky and Kao, 2012) 1.and
+2.the
+3.a
+345.house
+346.window
+...
+Ranking based on the frequency.
+For a given poem, return the frequency ranking of each word.
+The lower the number the more unfrequent words they are.
+If word is not in the dictionary, count.
+2.3.- Topicality as a retrieval problem (multipoetryme, word2vec, doc2vec, BERT) 2.4.- LDA idea